Excel Break-Even Analysis

 So Break Even is Revenue – Total Costs = 0

-In economics we call break-even point as “the point of indifference” and this analysis informs the management to know what is the minimum revenue required to cover its expenses.
+In economics, we call the break-even point as “the point of indifference,” and this analysis informs the management to know what is the minimum revenue required to cover its expenses.

-Calculation of Break-Even points is different for industry to industry.
-If the company is a Product selling company then the number of units sold will be considered and if the company is Services Company then it will be a different strategy.
+The calculation of Break-Even points is different for the industry to industry.
+If the company is a Product selling company, then the number of units sold will be considered, and if the company is a Services Company, then it will be a different strategy.

 How to do Break-Even Analysis in Excel?